Are you looking for a fun, sun-filled vacation?

 How do they compare and contrast?

-After doing some research on my own, I soon came to realize that the main difference between California beaches is water temperatures, weather patterns, sand textures, wildlife, etc.
+After doing some research on my own, I soon came to realize that the main differences between California beaches are water temperatures, weather patterns, textures, wildlife, etc.

 Each of these factors contributes to a unique beach experience along the California coastline.

-Hence, when choosing where to book my next beach vacation I definitely took these tips into consideration.
+Hence, when choosing where to book my next beach vacation I considered these tips.

 California Beaches are sprawled across the west coast of California.